 P has supplied a detailed description of the process employed at the Facility.
-P also has proposed that, from time to time, one of three alternative chemical reagents may be used in the process for the production of Product.
+P also has proposed that, from time to time, one of two chemical reagents may be used in the process for the production of Product.
 As described, the Facility and the process implemented in the Facility, including the chemical reagents, meet the requirements of Rev. Proc.
 2001-34, 2001-22 I.R.B.
 1293.

-A recognized expert in coal combustion chemistry has performed numerous tests on the coal used at the Facility and the Product produced at the Facility and has submitted reports in which the expert concludes that significant chemical changes take place with the application of the process to the coal, including the alternative chemical reagents.
+A recognized expert in combustion, coal, and chemical analysis has performed numerous tests on the coal used at the Facility and the Product produced at the Facility and has submitted reports in which the expert concludes that significant chemical changes take place with the application of the process to the coal, including the alternative chemical reagents.
 P, with use of the process, expects to maintain a level of chemical change in the production of synthetic fuel that is determined through similar analysis by experts to be a significant chemical change.

 The rulings issued in P.L.R.
-200408006, which you wish to be reconfirmed in this private letter ruling are as follows:
+200408004, which you wish to be reconfirmed in this private letter ruling are as follows:

+1. P, with use of the enumerated process, will produce a "qualified fuel" within the meaning of section 29(c)(1)(C).

+2. The construction contract constitutes a "binding written contract in effect before January 1, 1997" within the meaning of section 29(g)(1)(A).

+3. The Facility is "placed in service" for purposes of section 29(g)(1) on the date that the Facility was first placed in a condition or state of readiness and availability to produce qualified fuel.

-- (1) P, with use of the enumerated process and the specified chemical reagents, will produce a "qualified fuel" within the meaning of § 29(c)(1)(C). - (2) The Construction Contract constitutes "a binding written contract in effect before January 1, 1997" within the meaning of § 29(g)(1)(A). - (3) Production from the Facility will be attributable solely to P within the meaning of § 29(a)(2)(B), and P will be entitled to the § 29 credit for qualified fuel produced by the Facility and sold to unrelated persons. - (4) The § 29 credit attributable to P may be passed through to and allocated among the members of P under the principles of § 702(a)(7) in accordance with the members' interest in P when the § 29 credits arises.
-For allocation of the § 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the § 29 qualified fuel. - (5) A termination of P under § 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the § 29 credit on the production and sale of synthetic fuel to unrelated persons. - (6) Provided the Facility was "placed in service" prior to July 1, 1998 within the meaning of § 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of § 29 provided the fair market value of the original property that is more than twenty percent of Facility's total fair market value at the time of relocation or replacement.
+4. Production from the Facility will be attributable solely to P within the meaning of section 29(a)(2)(B), and P will be entitled to the section 29 credit for qualified fuel from the Facility that is sold to an unrelated person.

+5. The section 29 credit attributable to P may be allocated to the members of P in accordance with the members' interests in P when the credit arises.
+For the allocation of the section 29 credit, a member's interest in P is determined based on a valid allocation of the receipts from the sale of the section 29 qualified fuel.

+6. A termination of P under section 708(b)(1)(B) will not preclude the reconstituted partnership from claiming the section 29 credit on the production and sale of synthetic fuel to unrelated persons.

+7. Provided the Facility was "placed in service" prior to July 1, 1998 within the meaning of section 29(g)(1), relocation of the Facility to a different location after June 30, 1998, or replacement of part of the Facility after that date, will not result in a new placed in service date for the Facility for purposes of section 29 provided the fair market value of the original property is more than 20 percent of the Facility's total fair market value at the time of relocation or replacement.

-The change in facts since the issuance of P.L.R.
-200408006 is the sale of an interest in P to U and the sale of an interest in P to Z as described above.
+The changes in facts since the issuance of the prior rulings are the sale of a membership interest in P to U, and the subsequent sale of a membership interest in P to Z as described in the ruling request.

-The rulings issued in P.L.R.
-200408006 are not affected by the sale of an interest in P to U and the sale of an interest in P to Z as described in the ruling request.
+The above rulings are not affected by the sale of a membership interest in P to U, and the subsequent sale of a membership interest in P to Z as described in the ruling request.

-RULING REQUESTS 1 & 3
+RULING REQUESTS 1 & 4